 In order to engage young people and build on their strengths and interests, the Circle will utilise activities such as sports, the arts and music to build rapport, gain trusting rehabilitate the young person.
 The Circle will focus on reducing the young person's social isolation, loneliness and impulsivity which in turn should lead to feelings of belonging to communities and increased determination to avoid anti-social and criminal behaviour. this pro-social intervention is designed to enhance the young person's social skills and confidence and will help young people to desist from problematic behaviours before they become entrenched in adulthood.

-We are currently recruiting volunteers for all our Circles projects.
+We are currently recruiting volunteers for both our adult and young people’s projects.
 If you are interested, click here for more information.

 We are very grateful to have received support from the following funders: